Financial risk management: Banking

 behind profitability, as well as of the quantum of capital they are required to hold.

 Financial risk management in banking has thus grown markedly in importance since the 2008 financial crisis.

-(This has given rise to dedicated degrees and professional certifications.)
+(This has given rise to various dedicated degrees and several professional certifications.)

 The broad distinction between Investment Banks, on the one hand, and Commercial and Retail Banks on the other, carries through to the management of risk at these institutions.

 Investment Banks profit from trading - proprietary and flow - and earn fees from structuring and deal making; the latter includes listing securities so as to raise funding in the capital markets (and supporting these thereafter), as well as directly providing debt-funding for large corporate "projects".

 The major focus for risk managers here is therefore on market- and (corporate) credit risk.

 Commercial and Retail Banks, as deposit taking institutions, profit from the spread between deposit and loan rates.

 The focus of risk management is then on loan defaults from individuals or businesses (SMEs), and on having enough liquid assets to meet withdrawal demands; market risk concerns, mainly, the impact of interest rate changes on net interest margins.

 All banks will focus also on operational risk, impacting here (at least) through regulatory capital;